Javier García Martinez: Awards, honors and societies

-He is the president of the International Union of Pure and Applied Chemistry in 2022–23.
+He was the president of the International Union of Pure and Applied Chemistry in 2022–23.
 He currently leads the Chair of Science and Society of the Rafael del Pino Foundation, where he directs a report on technology and competitiveness of the Spanish economy.
 He also chairs the Young Academy of Spain is a member of the Board of Trustees and the Advisory Council of the Gadea Foundation for Science.

 He was recognized by the World Economic Forum as a Young Global Leader and by the Massachusetts Institute of Technology with the Innovators Under 35 award, and in 2014, he was awarded the Rey Jaime I Award in the category of New Technologies.
 In 2015 he received the Emerging Researcher Award from the American Chemical Society.
-In 2017 he was recognized by American Chemical Society as the best entrepreneur in the US in the chemical sector and in 2018 he received the Kathryn C. Hach Award.
-He is a member of the Council on Emerging Technologies of the World Economic Forum, of the Global Young Academy and Fellow in the Royal Society of Chemistry and the American Chemical Society.
+In 2017, he was recognized by the American Chemical Society as the best entrepreneur in the US in the chemical sector and in 2018 he received the Kathryn C. Hach Award.
+He is a member of the Council on Emerging Technologies of the World Economic Forum, of the Global Young Academy and Fellow of the Royal Society of Chemistry and the American Chemical Society.